 In today’s competitive world the effective execution of value-adding business process and related projects is imperative.
-The UAB Management, Information Systems, and Quantitative Methods department and the Project Management Institute, Birmingham chapter are again offering the Project Management Certificate Program.
+Our Management, Information Systems, and Quantitative Methods department and the Project Management Institute, Birmingham chapter are again offering the Project Management Certificate Program.
 The program’s approach provides the content and rigor of a graduate level academic course and practicality provided by practicing project managers.

-The UAB School of Business recognizes the need for those managing projects to be trained and certified in the Project Management Institute Body of Knowledge (PMBOK®).
+The UAB Collat School of Business recognizes the need for those managing projects to be trained and certified in the Project Management Institute Body of Knowledge (PMBOK®).
 Our Project Management Certificate course is a non-credit, continuing executive education course and does not require one to be enrolled as a UAB student.

 The program continues to receive high evaluations from participants and is continuously improved as a result of the suggestions.

 The program consists of three course segments which may be taken in sequence or separately.

 - First segment- The Project Management Body of Knowledge segment is presented by UAB and addresses the PMI Body of Knowledge (PMBOK®) with instruction and exercises.
 This first segment provides 36 contact hours with 20 face-to-face class room hours on Saturdays and 16 hours online instructions.
 The segment covers the project management knowledge areas and process groups with problem and project solution exercises and examples.